3xp0rt/Naminter/README.md

 ### Using as a Python Package

-Naminter can be used programmatically in Python projects to check the availability of usernames across various platforms.
+Naminter can be used programmatically in Python projects to enumerate usernames across various platforms.
 The Naminter class requires WhatsMyName (WMN) data to operate.
 You can either load this data from local files or fetch it from remote sources.

 #### Getting Started - Loading WMN Data